 With its friendly bunny ears, Netgear's $200 Arlo Baby looks right at home tucked away on a bookshelf in your child's nursery.
 But it's no toy — this high-def video monitor is packed with night vision, temperature and air quality sensors, a color-changing nightlight and a speaker that can play lullabies or just let your child know you're on the way.
-Even a year after we first reviewed it, we think the Arlo Baby is the best baby monitor with video that you can buy.
+Even a year after we first reviewed it, we think the Arlo Baby is at the top of the list of best baby monitors with video that you can buy.

 The Arlo Baby is extremely cute for a smart-home product.
 It comes with removable rubber bunny ears and feet, which you can swap out for a kitten or puppy look for an extra $20 per critter.
 At 4.3 x 2.6 x 2.5 inches, it's nicely compact, and comes with a wall mount plate if you prefer that option.

 Setup took less than 5 minutes.
 You just connect the included micro USB cable to Arlo Baby and plug into a power adapter.
 When the light blinks amber, you can launch the Arlo app on your iPhone or Android device, create an account, and connect up to five Arlo cameras that can all show you live feeds at once.
 (In addition to the baby monitor, Netgear also offers indoor and outdoor security cameras under the Arlo label.)
 Following the prompts to put Arlo Baby on my Wi-Fi network was also a breeze — the video monitor connected on the first try and hasn't dropped the network once.

 Arlo Baby has an onboard 2400mAh battery, but if you want all-night monitoring, keep the camera plugged in.
 After I put my son to bed at 9 p.m., with the nightlight at half brightness and lullabies playing for half an hour, the Arlo Baby's battery conked out before midnight.
 But the battery is still convenient to monitor naps in other rooms, and so it doesn't shut down if you need to move the camera from outlet to outlet.